wistia/wistia-open-docs/_posts/stats-api.md

-last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video. load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 2 fields (name and email) that represents and available identity info for this visitor. user_agent_details | An object with 4 fields: browser (e.g. 'Chrome'), browser_version (e.g. '46'), platform (e.g. 'mac'), and mobile (boolean value stating whether the visitor was on their mobile phone.
+last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video. load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 3 fields (name, email, and org) that represents the available identity info for this visitor. user_agent_details | An object with 4 fields: browser (e.g. 'Chrome'), browser_version (e.g. '46'), platform (e.g. 'mac'), and mobile (boolean value stating whether the visitor was on their mobile phone.)

 #### Example JSON Response